How long an SEO campaign takes to work depends on a number of factors, let’s explore them together.

 So, how long can SEO campaign take to work?

 The truth is there is no hard and fast rule for this.
-There’s no magic bullet, no formula that will guarantee you quick SEO results.
+There’s no magic bullet, no formula that will guarantee you results in a given time period.
 The factors that play a role include (but not limited to):

 - How long your website’s been around